viktornikolov069/StrypesLab-Homework/README.md

 # StrypesLab-Homework
-This repository contains homework forthe StrypesLab C language course.
+This repository contains homework for the StrypesLab C language course.